 We parked down by the harbor, against the sea wall, the same place I had whacked my leg the last time we were down there.
 We walked the route backwards following the guidance of the Holy Spirit.
 Why we were to walk the route the way we were, I had no idea.

 First, the Holy Spirit lead us by an elite gentleman’s club down a back street.
-The Holy Spirit revealed that it was a place where sex trafficking happened.
+The Holy Spirit revealed that it was a place where sex trafficking was currently happening.
 Then, we walked on to St. Michael’s Church, where were to meet everyone else at 4:00 pm.
 This just happened to take us by the original property of the first masonic lodge in Charleston, which is now a bank.
 The building had a large plaque at the base of the building stating that fact.
 All the history seemed very connected and important.

 We continued onto the church, and waited at the park across the street, which was next to City Hall.